The Bourke (Burke, DeBurca) family have owned and farmed the Lost Valley for over a century.

-The present owners Gerard and Maureen Bourke and their family became the first to enjoy safe, convenient access to their home in the valley, when in the late 1980s they built a roadway over the mountainside.
-Many previous generations of the family had traversed the mountainside on foot to gain access to their valley or taken a dangerous route through the foreshore when the tide was out. ( Seven generations of Bourke's brings us back to when records began, their predecessors are now lost in the mists of time.)
+The present owners Gerard and Maureen Bourke and their family - pictured above - became the first to enjoy safe, convenient access to their home in the valley, when in 1989 they built a roadway over the mountainside.
+Many previous generations of the family had traversed the mountainside on foot to gain access to their valley or taken a dangerous route through the foreshore when the tide was out.

 No doubt this inaccessibility contributed in a major way to the preservation of the heritage of the lost valley of Uggool as only the most intrepid visitors ventured in and indeed very many of the locals will tell you today that they had never seen the lost valley previously.

 Having completed the roadway the family turned their attention to the creation of a looped walkway around their spectacular valley.

 Traditionally the Bourke's have farmed sheep and suckler cows that run with a stock bull and a couple of horses.
 Today sheep are the main enterprise with a flock which are mainly of the native blackface mountain breed.
 Ewes lamb in April and most of the Lambs are sold with the weanling cattle in Sept or Oct.